“They all keep dying.”

 “He’s in VF.
 Sarah, start CPR please.
 Jimbo, get the pads on quickly.”

 I ignore whichever idiot asks where the consultant is.
 I can hear ribs popping like bubble wrap.
-Would someone please silence that fucking alarm?
+Would someone please silence that bloody alarm?

 Two shocks don’t get him back.
 Dr. Jay arrives at some point.
 He sees high viral load Covid aerosolised over the whole team with each chest compression.
 He calls it.
 Doesn’t he know the patient has two young kids at home?
 Of course he does, before we put him to sleep and intubated, we stood patiently while the patient breathlessly told his kids on the phone that he loved them and would see them soon.
 But the virus doesn’t care.